GBSEcom/java/docs/OrderApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="returnTransaction"></a>
+<a name="orderReturnTransaction"></a>
-# **returnTransaction**
+# **orderReturnTransaction**
-> TransactionResponse returnTransaction(contentType, clientRequestId, apiKey, timestamp, messageSignature, orderId, payload, storeId)
+> TransactionResponse orderReturnTransaction(contentType, clientRequestId, apiKey, timestamp, orderId, secondaryTransaction, messageSignature, region, storeId)

-Use this to return/refund on the order.
-Partial returns are allowed.
+Return/refund an order.

-This can be used for Returns and Partial Returns.
+Use this for Returns of an existing order.
+Partial Returns are allowed.

 ### Example
 ```java